Hi-Ray/infinityedge/README.md

     Q: Why samba?
 A: It's what we were given on [CommunityDragon](https://www.communitydragon.org/) hosting.

+    Q: Can i use this without a samba share?
+A: Yes, you can

 ## Contribute
 In order to contribute you must fulfill these requirements